coderefinery/data-visualization-python/content/sharing.md

     - a slide-show in the browser

-These platforms can be used free of charge but have **paid subscriptions** for faster access to cloud resources:
+The following platforms can be used free of charge but have **paid subscriptions** for faster access to cloud resources:
 - [CoCalc](https://cocalc.com/) (formerly SageMathCloud) allows collaborative editing of notebooks in the cloud
-- Google's [Colaboratory](https://colab.research.google.com/) lets you work on notebooks in the cloud, and you can [read and write to notebook files on Drive](https://colab.research.google.com/notebooks/io.ipynb)
+- [Google Colab](https://colab.research.google.com/) lets you work on notebooks in the cloud, and you can [read and write to notebook files on Drive](https://colab.research.google.com/notebooks/io.ipynb)
 - [Microsoft Azure Notebooks](https://notebooks.azure.com/) also offers free notebooks in the cloud
 - [Deepnote](https://deepnote.com/) allows real-time collaboration